norakramer1/bubble-machine/README.md

 const yScale = d3.scaleLinear().range([0 + margin.height, svgHeight - margin.height - 65])
 ```

-In the next piece of code we created the function that makes the graph with the data from the API.
+In the next piece of code, we created the function that makes the graph with the data from the API.
 For every node that gets returned by the API, it gets plotted at the scales that we predefined above.

 ```javascript
 const updateGraph = async (data) => {